There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 - Customer support

 Then from a personal growth lens, writing is a great way to understand complex subjects.
-If you’ve ever tried to write on a subject you know nothing about, you know what I’m talking about.
-As you start writing though, you research to learn more to fill in your content gaps.
+If you’ve ever tried writing on a subject you know little about, you know what I’m talking about.
+As you start writing, you research and learn to fill in your content gaps.

-Let’s now get started with the 12 writing tips.
+Let’s now get started with the 12 writing tips for engineers.
+Both for general and technical writing.

 #1 Read and read some more